Making an insurance claim

 Tips for getting your claim accepted

 - File your claim as soon as possible.
-Your policy may have a time limit for making claims – and even if you’ve got plenty of time, it’s best to file while the information is fresh in your mind.
+Your policy might have a time limit for making claims – and even if you’ve got plenty of time, it’s best to file while the information is fresh in your mind.

 - Give the details clearly.
 The easier you make things for your insurance company, the fewer hold-ups there will be when they’re processing your claim.